pygame/pygame/docs/reST/ref/freetype.rst

    used to draw this font.
 This style may be overriden on any ``Font.render()`` call.

+   The optional vertical argument, an integer, sets the default orientation for the font: 0 (False) for horizontal, any other value (True) for vertical.
+   See :attr:`Font.vertical`.

+   The optional ucs4 argument, an integer, sets the default text translation
+   mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat unicode text as UCS-4, with no surrogate pairs.
+See :attr:`Font.ucs4`.

    The optional resolution argument sets the pixel size, in dots per inch, to use for scaling glyphs for this Font instance.
 If 0 then the default module value, set by :meth:`freetype.init`, is used.
 The Font object's